issalab/mkturk/public/mkturk/readme.md

 ___________________________________________________________________________
 *RESPONSE OPTIONS*
 ___________________________________________________________________________
+Target (default = gridwindow): Type of target bounding box to use during Fixation, Sample, and Response (Test/Choice) Screens.
+This can be:

+    (1) 'gridwindow' -- a static square fixation window around a gridpoint, requires TASK.FixationWindowSizeInches,

+    (2) 'objectwindow' -- a dynamic square fixation window around object center, requires TASK.FixationWindowSizeInches,

+    (3) 'object' -- window follows object position and aspect ratio/size.
+It's the object bounding box whether the object is the blue fixation dot or the foreground objects in a scene render, OR

+    (4) 'scene' -- the overall scene bounding box which would encompass both object and background.

+    Note that 'objectwindow', 'object', and 'scene' are dynamic bounding boxes where each frame render will compute a bounding box whereas 'gridwindow' is a static bounding box applied to a grid position independent of rendered assets (shape, image, object, cubemap).
+For now, the TASK.Target parameter is task-wide, could always be done specific to each screen (e.g., Fixation vs. Sample) to provide more flexibility in the future.

+FixationWindowSizeInches (default = 0 inches): Width of box within which subject has to activate targets during all screens (Fixation, Sample, Test, Choice).
+TASK.FixationWindowSizeInches needs to be set to >0 if TASK.Target = 'window'.

 DragtoRespond (default = 0 --> clicks indicates response): Flag that specifies whether a continuous move (drag) into a choice box is allowed (DragtoRespond=1) versus a discrete click in the box (DragtoRespond=0).
 Defaults to 0 (click to respond) if not provided, but if eyetracker is present will automatically be set to 1.

 NStickyResponse (default = 0 --> subject can repeatedly choose any given response option): Number of times subject can choose the same location on the screen before force them out of it by placing the correct answer somewhere else (i.e. if they have response bias, then on the next trial, the correct choice is drawn somewhere away from that bias).
 Currently not implemented for same-different task or SR2

+BlinkGracePeriod (default = 200 milliseconds): Amount of time subject can (briefly) vacate target once they were in without being punished for breaking fixation.
+Only applies to fixations during Fixation screen & Sample/Test screen after OutsideGracePeriod has expired.

 ___________________________________________________________________________
 *REWARD OPTIONS*